Training and development have become ever more important as companies are facing significant skills gaps during this rapidly changing environment.

 In 1938, the daily crude oil production was about 140,000 BOPD and in 1953 it was about 190,000 BOPD.

 The high level of oil production and refining activities from 1900 to 1940 made Indonesia well-known as one of the world’s significant crude oil producers and refined product suppliers at that time.
+In fact, Indonesia was so well-known for its oil it became involved in World War II.

 Recognized as a significant oil producer, Indonesia was invited to become a member of OPEC 1962.